-- 11.4 The Trust Board will ensure that our safeguarding arrangements consider the procedures and practice of the Local Authority.
-This includes the requirement under Section 175/Section 157 of the Education Act 2002 which placed a duty on: - The Trust Bodies of schools to have arrangements for safeguarding and promoting the welfare of children in place. - The Local Authority to monitor compliance of maintained schools. - 11.5 Our Trust Board is aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements specified on page 42 of our policy. - 11.6 The Trust Board recognises the expertise staff build by undertaking safeguarding training and managing safeguarding concerns daily and all staff can contribute to safeguarding arrangements and the Child Protection Policy. - 11.7 The Trust Board will ensure children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum. - 11.8 The Trust Board will ensure there are procedures in place to handle allegations against teachers, Principal, support staff, volunteers, and visitors. - 11.9 The Trust Board will ensure that all staff members undergo safeguarding and child protection training at Staff Induction.
-The training will be regularly updated, and the induction and training will be in line with advice from Walsall Safeguarding Partnership. - 11.10 The Trust Board will review the Child Protection Policy annually. - 11.11 The Nominated Trustee for safeguarding in the Academy is Father M McIntyre.
+11.4 The Trust Board will ensure that our safeguarding arrangements consider the procedures and practices of the Local Authority.
+This includes the requirement under Section 175/Section 157 of the Education Act 2002 which placed a duty on:

+- The Trust Bodies of schools to have arrangements for safeguarding and promoting the welfare of children in place. - The Local Authority to monitor compliance of maintained schools.

+11.5 Our Trust Board is aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements specified on page 42 of our policy.

+11.6 The Trust Board recognises the expertise staff build by undertaking safeguarding training and managing safeguarding concerns daily and all staff can contribute to safeguarding arrangements and the Child Protection Policy.

+11.7 The Trust Board will ensure children are taught about safeguarding, including online, childon-child sexual abuse (sexual violence and sexual harassment) through teaching and learning opportunities, as part of providing a broad and balanced curriculum.

+11.8 The Trust Board will ensure there are procedures in place to handle allegations against teachers, Principals, support staff, volunteers, and visitors.

+11.9 The Trust Board will ensure that all staff members undergo safeguarding and child protection training at Staff Induction.
+The training will be regularly updated, and the induction and training will be in line with advice from the Walsall Safeguarding Partnership.
+The Trust Board will ensure that, as part of the requirement for staff to undergo regular updated safeguarding training, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.

+11.10 The Trust Board will review the Child Protection Policy annually.

+11.11 The Nominated Trustee for safeguarding in the Academy is Father M McIntyre.
 He is responsible for liaising with the Principal and Designated Safeguarding Lead and Deputy Designated Safeguarding Leads across all matters regarding child protection issues.
-The role is strategic rather than operational he will not be involved in concerns about individual students. - 11.12 Mrs L Ingram (the Chair Trustee) is nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the Principal.
+The role is strategic rather than operational - he will not be involved in concerns about individual students.
+John Owen is a second nominated Trustee for safeguarding in the Academy.

+11.12 Mrs L Ingram (the Chair Trustee) is nominated to be responsible for liaising with the Local Authority and other partner agencies in the event of allegations of abuse being made against the Principal.

+11.13 The Trust Board will ensure that the school has appropriate filtering and monitoring systems in place and regularly reviews their effectiveness.

+11.14 The Trust Board ensure that all trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training equips them with the knowledge to provide strategic challenges to test and assure themselves that the safeguarding policies and procedures in the Academy are effective and support the delivery of a robust whole-school approach to safeguarding.
+Their training will be regularly updated.

+The Trust Board reviews its policies/procedures annually.
+If there is a need to update safeguarding policies to ensure they are kept up-to-date with safeguarding issues as they emerge and/or to include lessons learnt locally or nationally then school leaders, our DSL and Trust Board may update safeguarding policies more regularly.

-12. The Role of the Designated Teacher for Looked After and Previously Looked After Children
+12. The Role of the Designated Teacher for Looked-After and Previously Looked-After Children (Child in Care)